-Not only are books by Dr. Seuss entertaining and fun to read but many of them can be used to teach things such as rhyming, parts of speech, and real and nonsense words.
-One of our favorites is There’s A Wocket In My Pocket!
-After reading this silly story, we practice identifying real and nonsense words with this Wocket Pocket Real & Nonsense Word Sort.
+We love doing Dr. Seuss Activities for Kids after reading his silly stories.
+One of our favorite books is There’s A Wocket In My Pocket!
+After reading, we use this activity to practice identifying real and nonsense words with this Wocket Pocket Real & Nonsense Word Sort.

 Wocket Pocket Real & Nonsense Word Sort: